 The New Year market (Neujahrsmarkt) follows on from the Christmas market.
 Not all booths survive the change – those that don’t are covered by a uniform screen wishing you a Happy New Year in various languages.

 With the palace surrounding the market, it is, of course, a fantastic setting.
 The Christmas lighting continues through New Year, and the piped music is classical, adding to the grandeur of the atmosphere.
+Though, at 4pm each day, the music takes on a more US feel with live swing or jazz performances.

 The variety and quality of the stands create the flair of a top-notch arts and crafts market, where the transition from Christmas to New Year is near seamless.